49 Free Asset List Templates (Excel) | Personal, Business

 Importantly:

 A company’s assets are listed on its balance sheet and equity and liabilities due to the financial benefit they bring to a company.
-The assets can be listed on the list based on each asset’s liquidity or historical cost.
+They can be listed on the list based on each asset’s liquidity or historical cost.

 Downloadable Excel Asset List Template for Effective Asset Tracking